malinlarsson/courses/ngsintro/1701/labs/NGS_workflow.md

 The 1.2 Gb version should be sufficient for our data.
 It will take a minute or two to download IGV and start it up.
 While that's going on, we need to download some data to our local machines so the viewer can find it (IGV can also look at web hosted data, but we are not going to set that up for our course data).
 When it prompts you to save the IGV program, if you are working on a Mac put it in the Applications folder, otherwise just save it in your home directory.

-Open a new terminal or xterm _on your local machine_ (i.e., do not log in to uppmax again).
+Open a new terminal or xterm _on your local machine_ (i.e., do not log in to UPPMAX again).
 You should be in your home directory.
 Now we're going to use the command scp (secure copy) to get some data copied down:

-We will start with the merged bam files.
+We will start with the merged BAM files.
-We want to get both the bams and bais for the low coverage and exome data.
+We want to get both the BAMs and bais for the low coverage and exome data.

 ```bash
 scp <username>@milou.uppmax.uu.se:/sw/courses/ngsintro/gatk/processed/MERGED.illumina.\* ./
 ```

-Because your uppmax user name is different than the user name on the local machine, you have to put your uppmax user name in front of the @ in the scp so that it knows you want to log in as your uppmax user, not as macuser.
+Because your UPPMAX user name is different than the user name on the local machine, you have to put your UPPMAX user name in front of the @ in the scp so that it knows you want to log in as your UPPMAX user, not as macuser.
 After the colon, we give the path to the files we want.
 The wildcard (*) character indicates that we want all the files that start with "MERGED.illumina".
 However, in this case, we need to add a backslash ('\') in front of the wildcard ('*').
 This is known as "escaping", because ordinarily your local shell would try to expand the wildcard in your local directory, but we want it expanded on the remote machine.
 The './' means copy the files to your current directory.

-It will prompt you for your uppmax password, then it should download four files.
+It will prompt you for your UPPMAX password, then it should download four files.

 We will also want to load the vcfs into IGV, so you can look at what calls got made.